MicrosoftDocs/iis-docs/iis/extensions/planning-for-arr/using-the-application-request-routing-module.md

 ARR relies on the [URL rewrite module](../url-rewrite-module/using-the-url-rewrite-module.md) to inspect incoming HTTP requests to make the routing decisions.
 Therefore, the URL rewrite module is required to enable ARR features.

 ARR support is provided by [Microsoft Help and Support](https://support.microsoft.com/).
-The [forum](https://forums.iis.net/1154.aspx)will remain active.
+The [forum](https://forums.iis.net/1154.aspx) will remain active.

 ## Features